AuReMe/metage2metabo/docs/output.rst

 If you use the reconstruction (with ``m2m recon`` or ``m2m workflow``), the draft metabolic network inferred by Pathway Tools for each of your species will be stored in this ``pgdb`` folder.

 For each genome, if no errors occur, there will be a folder named after the genome folder name containing the Pathway-Genome Database (PGDB).
 The PGDB is stored using attribute-values flat files (the .dat extension file).

+By using the ``--pwt-xml``, m2m will extract the xml created by MetaFlux during PathoLogic instead of extracting the attribute-values flat files .dat files.

 sbml
 ----